reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

   selectAll: selectNotificationsMetadata,
   selectEntities: selectMetadataEntities
   // highlight-end
-} = notificationsAdapter.getSelectors(state => state.notifications)
+} = notificationsAdapter.getSelectors((state: RootState) => state.notifications)
 ```

 There's a lot going on, but let's break down the changes one at a time.

 There isn't currently a good way for the `notificationsSlice` reducer to know when we've received an updated list of new notifications via the Websocket.
+We're dispatching the `updateCacheData` thunk, but that doesn't really correlate to a specific endpoint or anything "notifications"-specific.
 So, we'll import `createAction`, define a new action type specifically for the "received some notifications" case, and dispatch that action after updating the cache state.

 We want to run the same "add read/new metadata" logic for _both_ the "fulfilled `getNotifications`" action _and_ the "received from Websocket" action.
 We can create a new "matcher" function by calling `isAnyOf()` and passing in each of those action creators.
 The `matchNotificationsReceived` matcher function will return true if the current action matches either of those types.